 In 2019 we have provided additional support to facilitate additional respite care for very severely handicapped children which has made a huge difference to the families involved.

-Everyone at XLCubed is really proud to support TVAP.
+Everyone at FluenceXL is really proud to support TVAP.

 Tom swam from age 9 for Maidenhead Marlins, a small local club, and progressed from winning local, county, regional and national age-group titles to represent GB at junior level.
 He won the European Junior Title in successive years in his primary event the Individual Medley which involves excellence in all four strokes.